Pilladian/pafial/README.md

 Path Finding Algorithms implemented in Java

 Features:
-  - creating environments with starting point and destination
+  - creating environments with start and destination
   - multiple implementations of path finding algorithms

 Functionality: